osisoft/sample-adh-time_series-dotnet/SdsTsDotNet/SAMPLE.md

 ## Narrative

 For this sample we are someone who wants to store and retrieve data from 3 different tanks; vessel, tank1 and tank2.
 These 3 different tanks have 2 value readings; pressure and temperature.
 To start we are only concerned with tank1, because we know once we get it setup we can easily scale to get the other data.
 We are collecting this data ourselves from the sensors directly.
-In this sample we explore different ways we can store the data in ADH and different ways we can retrieve the data.
+In this sample we explore different ways we can store the data in Cds and different ways we can retrieve the data.

 ## Sample

 ### Settings

 The first thing we need to do is setup the application to run.
-We need to know where we want to store this information in ADH.
+We need to know where we want to store this information in Cds.
 This includes knowing our TenantID, Namespace, and retreiving a Client ID and Client Key

 These variables are used to hold the configuration settings.
 Update these as appropriate.